 We have a communal outhouse with washing station, and our enclosed outdoor shower and sink for washing.
 Please be sure your shampoo and soap do not contain Sodium Lauryl Sulfate, or any of its relatives, as the water from the shower is on a grey water system, and goes back into the land here.
 If you are unsure, there will be both shampoo and soap provided that you are welcome to use.

 If you are an early morning riser, we have an outdoor kitchen, where you can make yourself a cup of tea or coffee.

 The first day of the longer workshops is considered an arrival day, with arrival time at 4 pm.
 We will gather for our first meal together at 5 pm.
 The second day we will meet for breakfast at 8:30 am, start at 9 am, and finish at around 4 pm, with a lunch break and rest time afterwards.
 The last day of the workshop we will end at noon.

 All workshops take place in the Upper Ottawa Valley, either at our farm in Golden Lake or at our property in Whitney, both of which are accessible by bus.
 The distance to drive is about 1.5 hours from Ottawa and 4.5 hours from Toronto or Montreal.

 We’re flexible, mostly ovo-lacto vegetarian food but can accommodate vegans as well as most allergies.
 We encourage participation in clean up.
 We find a rich balance happens at meals, through everyone’s eclectic taste and experience, nutritional information and political views, balanced by the simplicity of what’s coming out of the ground.

-Full refunds will be offered up to 1 month in advance of the course, minus processing fees.
-No refunds after that, thank you for your understanding.
+Full refunds will be offered up to 1 month in advance of the course.
+If after that time, a $100 deposit will be retained.
+Thank you for your understanding.